-Name Attributes Rela tions hip v vith t he C ompa any
+Relationship with the Company []

-Name а b С d е f g h i j k ı m
+Name ne Attributes b С d е f g h i j k I m

 Mr. Tomotake Kusamichi Attorney at law

-Ms. Sayaka Sumida CPA
+Ms. Sayaka Sumida СРА

-\Categories for "Relationship with the Company".
+Categories for "Relationship with the Company".

-(Use "o" when the Audit & Supervisory Board Member presently falls or has recently fallen under the category; "△" when the Audit & Supervisory Board Member fell under the category in the past; "●" when a close relative of the Audit & Supervisory Board Member presently falls or has recently fallen under the category; and "▲" when a close relative of the Audit & Supervisory Board Member fell under the category in the past.)
+(Use "o" when the Audit & Supervisory Board Member presently falls or has recently fallen under the category; " \triangle " when the Audit & Supervisory Board Member fell under the category in the past; " \bullet " when a close relative of the Audit & Supervisory Board Member presently falls or has recently fallen under the category; and " \blacktriangle " when a close relative of the Audit & Supervisory Board Member fell under the category; and " \bigstar " when a close relative of the Audit & Supervisory Board Member fell under the category; and " \bigstar " when a close relative of the Audit & Supervisory Board Member fell under the category; and " \bigstar " when a close relative of the Audit & Supervisory Board Member fell under the category in the past.)

-- a.
-Person who executes business of the Company or its subsidiary - b.
-A non-executive director or an accounting advisor of the Company or its subsidiary - c.
-Person who executes business or a non-executive director of a parent company of the Company - d.
-An Audit & Supervisory Board Member of a parent company of the Company - e.
-Person who executes business of a fellow subsidiary of the Company - f.
-Person/entity for which the Company is a major client or a person who executes business for such person/entity
+a.
+Person who executes business of the Company or its subsidiary b.
+A non-executive director or an accounting advisor of the Company or its subsidiary c.
+Person who executes business or a non-executive director of a parent company of the Company d.
+An Audit & Supervisory Board Member of a parent company of the Company e.
+Person who executes business of a fellow subsidiary of the Company f.
+Person/entity for which the Company is a major client or a person who executes business for such person/entity g.
+Major client of the Company or a person who executes business for such client h.
+Consultant, accounting expert, or legal expert who receives large amounts of cash or other assets from the Company in addition to compensation for Directors and Corporate Officers i.
+Major shareholder of the Company (in cases where the shareholder is a corporation, a person who executes business of the corporation)

-- g.
-Major client of the Company or a person who executes business for such client - h.
-Consultant, accounting expert, or legal expert who receives large amounts of cash or other assets from the Company in addition to compensation for Directors and Corporate Officers - i.
-Major shareholder of the Company (in cases where the shareholder is a corporation, a person who executes business of the corporation) - j.
-Person who executes business for a client of the Company (excluding persons categorized as any of f, g, or h above) (applies to self only) - k.
-Person who executes business for another company holding cross-directorships/cross-auditorships with the Company (applies to self only) - I. Person who executes business for an entity receiving contributions from the Company (applies to self only) m.
+j.
+Person who executes business for a client of the Company (excluding persons categorized as any of f, g, or h above) (applies to self only)

+k.
+Person who executes business for another company holding cross-directorships/cross-auditorships with the Company (applies to self only)

+I. Person who executes business for an entity receiving contributions from the Company (applies to self only) m.
 Other